 (3) Lead by assuming responsibility: What is your responsibility to take action and what are the consequences of inaction?

-(4) Decide how to respond: What are some ways you could intervene to interrupt, support, facilitate, or transform the situation?
+(4) Decide how to respond: What are some ways you could intervene to interrupt, support, facilitate, or transform the situation using immediate or delayed responses?

-(5) Act: Act upon your chosen intervention technique.
+(5) Act: Act upon your chosen intervention technique by practicing the techniques learned.